JunCodera1/Game2D/README.md

 ## Description

-This project is a point-and-click game created by [Your Name].
+This project is a point-and-click game created by Jun.
 It immerses players into a mystical world where they can interact with objects, solve puzzles, and explore a captivating storyline.

 ## Features